devrajsingh15/ListenOS/SETUP.md

 ### Auth not working

-1. Ensure `NEXT_PUBLIC_API_URL` points to your deployed Vercel app
+1. Ensure Clerk environment variables are set correctly
-2. Check that the redirect URI in WorkOS matches your API URL
+2. Check that `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` starts with `pk_`
-3. Verify the deep link `listenos://` is registered (check `tauri.conf.json`)
+3. Verify the sign-in/sign-up URLs match your routes

 ### Updates not working